-The Royal has accommodation for 120 boarders spread across four boarding houses.
+The Royal has accommodation for 110 boarders spread across two boarding houses.

-The largest of the female boarding houses accommodating up to 50 girls and situated in the heart of the School building.
+The largest boarding house, Lichfield accommodates up to 60 girls and is situated in the heart of the School building.
 The rooms are spacious with most year groups sharing in small groups of two or three and some single rooms designated for Year 13 boarders studying for their final year of A-Levels.

 Lichfield has an attractive common room that acts as the focal point of the house where the girls congregate to take part in fun activities such as face painting, film nights, talent contests, and make-up demonstrations, as well as informal gatherings during leisure time.
 The common room is well equipped and has table tennis, a Wii, karaoke machine, small library, electronic piano and a shared kitchen for making drinks and snacks.
 Lichfield also has its own ‘family’ guinea pigs which the girls enjoy caring for together.
 Lichfield is a large and happy house with a welcoming, friendly feel that many describe as a real ‘home away from home’.

-The largest of the boys’ boarding houses accommodating up to 46 pupils in a detached building within the school grounds.
-Dartmouth is traditionally used by Sixth Formers and has a strong focus on peace and quiet for private study.
+The boys’ boarding house accommodates up to 50 pupils in a detached building within the school grounds.
+Dartmouth has a strong focus on peace and quiet for private study.
 The house has a PlayStation with games console, a piano that is regularly tuned and used daily by many of our students, and a small weights room for those students interested in keeping in shape.
 Students mainly in single rooms with shared bathrooms and communal kitchen for making drinks and snacks.